 Kidney Problems: If you already have kidney issues, be aware that side effects like diarrhoea, nausea, and vomiting can lead to dehydration, making your kidney problems worse.
 Staying hydrated is key to reducing this risk.

-Severe Allergic Reactions: In the event of a severe allergic reaction to Ozempic®, characterised by swelling of the face, tongue, lips, or throat, difficulty breathing or swallowing, severe rash or, fainting, itching, or a rapid heartbeat, seek emergency medical help right away.
+Severe Allergic Reactions: If you experience a severe allergic reaction to Ozempic®, characterised by swelling of the face, tongue, lips, or throat, difficulty breathing or swallowing, severe rash, fainting, itching, or a rapid heartbeat, seek emergency medical help immediately.

 Gallbladder Issues: Some people on Ozempic® may develop gallbladder problems.
 If you start experiencing pain in your upper abdomen, jaundice (yellowing of the skin or eyes), fever, or clay-coloured stools, it's essential to contact your healthcare provider immediately.